angular-gui/vscode-angular-gui/README.md

 # GUI for Angular extension for Visual Studio Code

-Run Angular CLI from your browser!
+Manage your Angular CLI projects with ease!

 `angular-gui` extension connects your Angular CLI project with https://angular-gui.firebaseapp.com allowing you to excute CLI commands from browser.

 ## Features

-* Overview of all available command options
+* Overview of all available command options with configurable defaults
-* Reusable shell commands
+* Reusable commands with easy access to common options
-* Support for multiple schematics
-* Modify schematic templates
+* Multiple schematics with ability to modify templates
-* Access to command options that are locked in CLI
-* Configurable defaults for command options
+* Custom commands with shared options interface and access to project defaults

 ![Alpha release](https://raw.githubusercontent.com/angular-gui/vscode-angular-gui/master/src/images/angular-gui-alpha-0.1.2.gif)